chrisolido/cloudformation-templates/README.md

 For local development, make sure `docker` and `docker-compose` are installed.
 Then, simply go into the folder and run `docker-compose up`.

+It's advisable for any users to create their own `master.key` file in the `config` folder, as the repository does not contain one.
+You can then run `docker-compose build` to build your own Docker image and tag it for upload to a repository.

 ## Creating an EC2 Key Pair

 The use of these AWS CloudFormation templates will require you to specify an Amazon EC2 key pair for configuring SSH access to your instances.